yjg30737/pyqt_making_dynamic_gui_with_gpt_json_response_example/README.md

 Spending only 20 minutes to make this.

+Read and analyze `script.py, main.py, scrollArea.py` to figure out how i did this.

 ## How to Install
 1. git clone ~
 2. pip install -r requirements.txt